Kong/docs.konghq.com/app/_hub/kong-inc/openid-connect/index.md

 #### config.authenticated_groups_claim

-This property allows one to connect this plugin with an ACL plugin where the ACL plugin provides both white- and blacklisting based on an arbitrary claim.
+This property allows one to connect this plugin with an ACL plugin where the ACL plugin provides both allowed and denied listing based on an arbitrary claim.

 With this configuration, one can specify the name of the claim